Thesys Logo

 Another exciting aspect of future UIs is how they will enable interaction with .
 Today, building a user interface for an autonomous build its own dashboard to show you its progress on a task, updating it in real time as it works.
 We’re already seeing the first patterns of this “agentic UI.”
 A Medium tech article described it as giving users a colleague, not just a static tool, by allowing the (Sgobba, 2025).
 Frontends for collaborative workspaces shared between the human and the

 From a design perspective, these changes herald a new creative era.
 Developers and designers will need to establish guardrails and design systems so that generative UIs remain coherent and on-brand.
-We might have style guidelines and constraints (colors, typography, allowed component types) to ensure a consistent look and feel (Bridging the Gap).
+We might have style guidelines and constraints (colors, typography, allowed component types) to ensure a consistent look and feel (What is Generative UI).
 Design tooling is likely to evolve to support this: imagine design prototypes that include “Bridging the Gap).

 Ultimately, the future of magical to users.
 Software will no longer be a static sequence of pages, but a shapeshifting assistant that molds itself to each user’s context.
 Generative UI has been called “the biggest shift since the advent of the graphical user interface”, and it’s easy to see why.
 It changes the role of UI from a passive, pre-built medium to an active, outcome-oriented (Bridging the Gap)